 ** Lets face it, he leaps gleefully over it in every book since his introduction, sometimes twice. ''Honour Guard'' is notable for being the only book in which he DOESN'T cross it.

 ** There's also Meryn's pension fraud racket, taking advantage of dead Ghosts and relatives for financial gain.
 Plus leaving Costin to die in order to keep him quiet, not to mention a few other Ghosts who hadn't even been involved in the scam.

 * TearJerker: [[spoiler:Bragg and Caffran's deaths are probably the hardest hitting]].

 * ValuesDissonance: The morality and attitudes of the main characters owe more to 21st century "Western society" than that of the 41st Millenium Imperium of Man, likely in order to avoid making them all completely unsympathetic.
 Gaunt puts up with minor heresy, rarely executes soldiers, and isn't a religious fanatic - not the kind of behavior that is encouraged in an Imperial commissar.
 More representative attitudes can be seen in Commissar Kowle from ''Necropolis'', a TriggerHappy psycho.

-** That's only possible because not only Ghosts and numerous other regiments often display unbreakable morale, but the novels also downplay the threat of Chaos taint compared with a lot of other works in the setting - soldiers don't seem to be actually driven dangerously insane by seeing one Warp-horror too many, and it takes concentrated efforts on the parts of Chaos forces to corrupt large numbers of humans.
-So, there is no need for usual Imperial ways of keeping troops in fighting shape.
-That said, the Ruinous Powers are still quite potent, and the third arc deals repeatedly with the peril of TheCorruption, but humans in the series aren't ''generally'' driven to monstrous deeds just to survive.
+** The novels also downplay the threat of Chaos taint compared with a lot of other works in the setting - soldiers don't generally become completely unhinged by seeing one Warp-horror too many, and it takes concentrated efforts on the parts of Chaos forces to corrupt large numbers of humans.
+So, there is no need for the more typical Imperial ways of keeping troops in fighting shape.
+The Ruinous Powers are still quite potent, and the third arc deals repeatedly with the peril of TheCorruption, but humans in the series aren't ''generally'' driven to monstrous deeds just to survive.